gladelyn/CHUAGladelyn91906-907/README.md

-This program is inveventory mgmt system
+This program is invventory mgmt system